kevinsogo/compgen/docs_src/CONTEST.md

 If you wish to hold a practice round, create another `contest.json` file (say `practice_contest.json`) and perform the same steps above.
 Give it a different contest code.
 (You may load it under a different PC2 *Profile*.)

+## Additional PC2 notes

+Unfortunately, PC2 is quite buggy, so I would like to mention a few important ones here.
+These don't have anything to do with KompGen but I'm including it here anyway because I'm nice.

+- Most of the time, PC2 v9.6.0 cannot handle submissions which do not read the whole input file completely.
+(It will issue an error like "broken pipe" or "stream closed".)
+You will most likely encounter these types of problems during the practice round since contestants will be testing the system.
+In this case, it is better to run the submission manually.
+Just be sure to read the code first to make sure it isn't doing anything dangerous like deleting folders.

+- The default compile and run commands per language are based off of PC2's defaults, but these defaults don't seem to properly handle filenames with spaces in them, like `Problem A.cpp`.
+You might need to update the compile and run commands per language.
+(If you find cross-platform-compatible versions of these commands, please write them in `contest_langs.json` and issue a merge request to KompGen!)

+    You may also want to tell the contestants to not use spaces/special characters in their filenames.

+- For some reason, PC2 uses `a.txt` as the filename that contains the output data, so a submission overwriting the contents of the file `a.txt` might get judged as "Yes" purely because `a.txt` is being overwritten!
+(Huge security issue, I know.)
+For this, I suggest reading each submission that is judged "Yes" if they're reading off/writing to a file, and if so, running it manually as well.

+    You may also want to tell contestants to read from stdin and print to stdout, and that reading from/writing to a file is not allowed.

+- I don't know if this bug still exists in v9.6.0, but in previous versions, PC2 cannot efficiently handle output with very long lines, say 1 million characters in a single line.
+I think it is the Java GUI that can't handle it (although it can handle a million short lines just fine).
+In that case, you may want to judge this problem manually, or simply ensure that output lines in your problem are not that long.
+(Again, not sure if the bug still exists.)

+- Although I attempt to set it automatically, the "scoreboard freeze" feature of PC2 doesn't seem to work.
+Please watch out if this is the case, and if so, just shut down the scoreboard accounts manually at the moment you want to freeze the scoreboard.

+- To make manual testing easier, I suggest installing KompGen in the judge computer so that you have access to `kg gen/test/run`.
+(The data is available in `ALLDATA/[problem_code]/` and custom checkers are available at `CDP/config/[problem_code]/output_validators/` if you need them.
+You may need them as the `-i`, `-o` and `-jf` arguments.)

+- I don't know of any way to set the following things, either manually or automatically: runtime memory limit, compile time limit, compile memory limit.
+Please tell me if you know.
+Thanks!

 # Other Formats